simekva/jigsaw-genius/README.md

 ### Description

 The *main\core\JigsawGenius.java* is our main class being called in one of the launcher classes.
-This file is what initializes the whole game.
+This file is what initializes the whole game, and starts by creating the MainMenuScreen object (which is our home screen).